MeanderingJing/LitterLog/README.md

 ```
 Note: the `--recursive` option is used to clone the parent repository along with all its submodules, and initialize and update them automatically.

-## Set Up the CatWatcher Program to Monitor the litterbox
+## Set Up the CatWatcher Program to Monitor the Litterbox
 ### Clone `jetson-inference` and build it from source
 ```
 sudo apt-get update